-Mc Nelly Torres is co-founder and associate director of the Florida Center for Investigative Reporting.
+Mc Nelly Torres is co-founder and a contributing editor of the Florida Center for Investigative Reporting.
 She is also a board member for Investigative Reporters and Editors and the Florida Society of News Editors.
 Previously, Torres was a reporter for five daily newspapers, including the South Florida Sun-Sentinel, the San Antonio Express-News and the Morning News in South Carolina.
 In addition, Torres was the stimulus team leader for EdMoney.org, a project of the Education Writers Association.
 She has won several national and regional awards for her work.
 Follow her on Twitter: @WatchdogDiva.

 John Dolen is a contributing editor.
 He served in a variety of editorial management roles in 27 years at the South Florida Sun-Sentinel.
 During this period, ending in 2008, Dolen edited projects, special sections, front-page reports and was responsible for seeking and developing columnists, critics and specialty editors.
 He earned a B.A. in English at the University of Maryland and worked for several smaller publications before coming to the Sun-Sentinel in 1980.
 He lives in Davie and is working on multiple book projects in addition to freelance editing and writing.